-AEO2022 includes laws passed by Connecticut, Delaware, Maine, Massachusetts, New Hampshire, New Jersey, New York, Rhode Island, and Vermont that will lower the sulfur content of all heating oil to ULSD levels over different time schedules.
-It also includes a transition to a 2% biodiesel content in Maine and Connecticut.
+Connecticut, Delaware, Maine, Massachusetts, New Hampshire, New Jersey, New York, Rhode Island, and Vermont all have laws that lower the sulfur content of all heating oil to ULSD levels over different time schedules.
+Main and Connecticut law require a transition to 2% biodiesel content.